M1k3G0/Win10_LTSC_as_Win7/README.md

 FireWallTest - free portable FireWall test ( 2ip.ru/firewalltest )

 This script can be used by organizations for workplaces setups.
 Disables unnecessary functions.
 You must use an SSD and your own Antivirus.
 The paging file is deleted.
 Auto-updates are disabled becouse I install them manually, but you can control this with specified utilities.
+Apply only after permanent activation!

 all_in_one_first.bat - script for initial setup after Windows installation (first use on a PC)